RGx01/home-assistant-Solax-Zappi-Octopus-Control/README.md

 Recently I've found when trying to automatically discharge the house battery when the EV has finished although the rest settings report the mode was correctly set to discharge, the discharge does not always start.
 It appears sometimes there is an issue in the inverter and the mode gets set back to 'Do Nothing'.
 To combat this 5001 checks if the mode is set to 'Do Nothing' for more than 2 minutes, if the time is between 23:30 and time to start charging the house battery, a second attempt is made.
 Also to be more resilient, when the time reaches time to start charging the house battery, the default mode is set.
 </li>
 <li>Reboots/restarts can trigger the main automation, I've used an integration called "uptime" to check if the last reboot was within last 80 seconds.</li>
 <li>Battery Warming - Even through the official web ui I've seen issues/errors which won't allow the setting times or enabling/disabling the option.
-The first time I paniced and thought my rest command had broken the inverter so tried rebooting it.
+The first time I panicked and thought my rest command had broken the inverter so tried rebooting it.
 This didn't work.
 After leaving it alone for sometime (about 12 hours) everything was back to normal and settings could be adjusted again.
 Strange</li>
 </ol>

 ## Equipment Used During Development